-Sensitivity of the SCIEX 5500+ System was assessed by determining method lower limit of quantitation (LLOQ) values for the target panel of PPCPs.
+Sensitivity of the SCIEX Triple Quad 5500+ system - QTRAP Ready was assessed by determining method lower limit of quantitation (LLOQ) values for the target panel of PPCPs.
 LOQ values were determined as the lowest concentration calibration standard which fit the standard performance requirements of: signal-to-noise ratio of at least 10; calculated concentration accuracy within 30% of 100%; and which fall on a linear calibration curve with an r2 value of at least 0.995.
-Figure 2 displays observed peak intensity from low level (0.5 ng/L) up through increasingly higher concentration standards for the example contaminant, the pesticide Carbofuran, while Table 3 highlights the LLOQ values for a subset of compounds.
+Figure 2 displays observed peak intensity from very low level (0.1 ng/L) up through increasingly higher concentration standards for the example contaminant, caffeine, while Table 3 highlights the LLOQ values for a subset of compounds.

 Figure 2.
-Sensitivity and Dynamic Range.
-Using Carbofuran as an example, the sensitivity and dynamic range of the LC-MS/MS method is illustrated.
-From top left to right, peaks for Carbofuran are shown from concentration of 0.5 ng/L up through 2,000 ng/L. Even at the high concentration levels, it is observed that peak shape and quality are preserved, and the response (r^2 =0.99824 for Carbofuran) remains linear.
+Sensitivity and dynamic range.
+Using Erythromycin as an example, the sensitivity and dynamic range of the LC-MS/MS method is illustrated.
+From top left to right, peaks for caffeine are shown from concentration of 80 ng/mL (0.08 ppb) up through 2,000,000 ng/mL (2,000 ppb).
+Even at the high concentration levels, it is observed that peak shape and quality are preserved, and the response (r2=0.99447 for erythromycin) remains linear.

-3. Polarity Switching and Scheduled MRM Algorithm
+3. Polarity switching and Scheduled MRM Algorithm